quigleyj97/jupyterlab-spreadsheet/README.md

 basic formatting.
 The plugin is in alpha, and doesn't support all features of workbooks (advanced formatting, cell merges, formulas, etc.).

+Refer to the [changelog](./Changelog.md) for detailed release notes.

 ## Getting Started

 Installing `jupyterlab-spreadsheet` is easy.
 Just run the following command: